reingel/LangRepeater/README.md

 ### Listening mode (key: `3`)

 Plays the entire file continuously from the current segment.
 Subtitles update automatically as playback progresses.
+Press `S` to restart playback from the beginning of the current segment while keeping continuous playback.
 Play counts are **not** recorded in Listening mode.

 ---